-- On July 29, 2021, the FDA will host a webinar for stakeholders interested in learning about the final guidance.
-No registration is necessary.
+- On July 29, 2021, the FDA hosted a webinar for stakeholders interested in learning about the final guidance.

 There are a number of pathways available to bring a medical device to market.
 The regulatory pathway for a specific device depends on the classification of the device, which is based on risk as well as the level of control necessary to mitigate such risks to health.

 Medical devices are categorized into one of three classes based on their degree of risk.